-The cottage has been our winter home for over 20 years and, until now, has been our only UK base when we're not in Normandy managing our three holiday cottages there.
-From now on however, we shall spend most of the winter not far away in Northallerton.
-So, Corner House is now available for holidays all year round, although we still aim to spend some of our time there when it is not booked by holidaymakers because we are very attached to it - and to Swaledale!
+The cottage was our winter home for over 20 years, and our only UK base when we're not in Normandy managing our three holiday cottages there.
+We now spend most of the winter not far away in Northallerton.
+So, Corner House is now available for holiday reservations all year round.

 Bordering the River Swale, the village of Grinton is in Upper Swaledale in North Yorkshire.
 Swaledale is one of the more northerly dales that make up the Yorkshire Dales National Park.
 Its higher fells are truly wild, making them wonderful to explore, either by car or on foot.

 At the lower levels, the landscape is one of dry stone walls, stone barns and meadows, where sheep graze in the peaceful surroundings.